hassanbadru/nimble-challenge/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-### Specification
+### Requirements Met

-1. When the user clicks a row in the list of candidates, it should expand a list of that candidate's applications.
-If the user clicks a row that is already expanded, it should close the list of that candidate's applications.
+[x] When the user clicks a row in the list of candidates, it should expand a list of that candidate's applications.
+[x] If the user clicks a row that is already expanded, it should close the list of that candidate's applications.
-2. When the user clicks an application line item, bring up a modal/overlay that shows the candidate information and information specific to that application/role.
-Modal code has been provided in src/ui-kit/Modal.jsx, but feel free to use your own if you'd like.
+[x] When the user clicks an application line item, bring up a modal/overlay that shows the candidate information and information specific to that application/role
+[x] Search for candidates by name
+[x] Setup candidate page, route & components

-### Screenshots
+### Demo Screenshots

 ![Product Screen Shot - original][product-screenshot-original]

 ![Product Screen Shot - expanded][product-screenshot-expanded]

+![Product Screen Shot - Modal][product-screenshot-modal]

 <!-- GETTING STARTED -->